 Along with the picture to the right, there are a bunch of photos of me scattered throughout this site.
 The hair color is subject to change, but for the record my natural color is a very dark brown, almost black.

 Where were you born?
 Where do you live?

 I was born in Seoul, South Korea.
 Being part of a military family, I was soon after whisked away to merry ole England and several years later came to reside in New York State.
 Since then I have lived all throughout the state and now call the Capital District home.

 The seventy-five pounds of adorable and excitable German shepherd is my third guide dog.
 She is from Fidelco Guide Dog Foundation, which is unique among guide dog schools as they solely train GSDs and all of their instruction is done “in-community” – often called home training.
-She is the second shepherd I have had as a guide dog.
-She’s proving to be an incredibly competent, calm and proficient guide.
+She is the second shepherd I have had as a guide dog and she has proved to be an incredibly competent, calm and proficient guide.
 Out of harness she’s about as different as you could possibly get from those traits.
-Basically, she’s your typical young shepherd.
-As my constant companion, she is a very frequent subject on my blog and my very amateur photography.
-There’s also a separate FAQ that’s pretty much all about her.

 Third!?
 So you’ve had guide dogs before?